Lake Minocqua: Environmental concerns

 Urban development of the surrounding towns of Minocqua and Woodruff has led to an impact on both the hydrology and the nutrient input of Lake Minocqua.
 Studies have found, through sampling sediment cores from the bottom of the lake, that since the development of the surrounding around starting around 1890, there have been increased levels of sediment and phosphorus.
 Stormwater runoff, commercial development and stormwater runoff are a few of the main concerns of additional nutrient sources entering the lake.

 Numerous surveys were taken, following appropriate Wisconsin Department of Natural Resources guidelines to compile a list of sites around Lake Minocqua that were considered critical habitats that warrant particular management protocols to maintain.
-The list consist of 15 sites considered to be critical habitats.
+The list consists of 15 sites considered to be critical habitats.

 Recreation

 Lake Minocqua is part of the "Lakeland" area of Northern Wisconsin.
 Included in this group of lakes is Kawaguesaga Lake, and Tomahawk Lake.
-To the north is the Lac du Flambeau area, which has many small lakes, and to the east is the Eagle River, Wisconsin area.
+To the north is the Lac du Flambeau area, which has many small lakes, and to the east is the Eagle River area.

 Lake Minocqua is home to many tourist attractions including year round fishing, water sports, designated swimming beaches, and waterfront restaurants.
 Due to its high volume of tourists, it is an important economic aspect for the area.
 Snowmobiling, fishing, boating, water-skiing, and swimming and other outdoor activities bring people in from all over the nation to the many resorts and summer homes on the lake.